TuxVinyards/qqX/README.md

 ![new -vm-selector-qqX](https://github.com/TuxVinyards/qqX/assets/3956806/42a4b480-4d7d-47fe-91f5-0069fa1511a8)

 qqX goes far beyond being a simple front-end that is restricted to the basic quickemu API.
 Anything within quickemu can be easily pulled, shaped and improved.

+Release 1.7.01 now has a choice of 5 menu styles and of  [Custom Menus](https://github.com/TuxVinyards/qqX/wiki/Custom-Menus) :rocket:

 ### Install the latest ISO's at the click of a mouse